Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 After receiving the residence permit — settling in

-Obtain Codice Fiscale at the Agenzia delle Entrate, register residency (residenza) at the comune, get Carta d'Identita, open Partita IVA via a commercialista, open a bank account, register with INPS.
+Obtain Codice Fiscale at the Agenzia delle Entrate, register residence (residenza) at the comune, Carta d'Identita, open Partita IVA via a commercialista, open a bank account, register with INPS.

-Order of actions: Codice Fiscale — residenza — Carta d'Identita — Partita IVA — bank — INPS
+Order of actions: Codice Fiscale — registration — Carta d'Identita — Partita IVA — bank — INPS

 Codice Fiscale can be obtained earlier

-You don't have to wait for the permesso.
-With a D visa and ricevuta you can get a Codice Fiscale at the Agenzia delle Entrate.
-Legal reference: art.
+No need to wait for the permesso.
+With a type D visa and the ricevuta you can obtain Codice Fiscale at the Agenzia delle Entrate.
+Reference: art.
 6 DPR 605/1973.
-Fill in form Modello AA4/8, attach passport + D visa + ricevuta.
-Some offices refuse — but if you remind them of the law, they usually do it.
+Fill out Modello AA4/8, attach passport + type D visa + ricevuta.
+Some offices refuse — but if you remind them of the law they usually comply.

 Medical insurance (Tessera Sanitaria) with the ricevuta

-Already after submitting the KIT and having the ricevuta you can register for health insurance at the ASL office.
-Without the permesso they will issue it for 6 months, then extend it.
-After receiving the permesso — for the entire term.
+After submitting the KIT and with the ricevuta in hand you can register for health insurance at the ASL office.
+Without the permesso they will issue coverage for 6 months, then extend it.
+After receiving the permesso — coverage for its full duration.
 Insurance covers all family members under LA.

 Community member

-"The 180-day requirement from the visa issue for Lavoro Autonomo comes directly from the TUI, art.26, p.7: Il visto di ingresso per lavoro autonomo deve essere utilizzato entro centottanta giorni dalla data del rilascio."
+"The 180-day requirement from the visa issuance date for Lavoro Autonomo is directly from TUI, art.26, p.7: Il visto di ingresso per lavoro autonomo deve essere utilizzato entro centottanta giorni dalla data del rilascio."

-There are legal nuances allowing application for LA without a D visa if the applicant is already in Italy and entered legally.
-This is a complex path requiring knowledge of Italian law and usually a court decision in analogous cases.
+There are legal nuances that allow applying for LA without a type D visa if the applicant is already in Italy and entered legally.
+This is a complex path requiring knowledge of Italian legislation and, as a rule, court rulings on similar cases.
 But it exists.

 Real timelines in 2026 — community figures